Tasmanian giant crab

 The Tasmanian giant crab (Pseudocarcinus gigas), also known as the Tasmanian king crab, giant deepwater crab, giant southern crab, queen crab, or bullcrab, is a very large species of crab that resides on rocky and muddy bottoms in the oceans off Southern Australia.
-It is the only extant species in the genus Pseudocarcinus.
+It is the only extant species in the genus Pseudocarcinus, the family Pseudocarcinidae, and the superfamily Pseudocarcinoidea.

 Habitat

 The Tasmanian giant crab lives on rocky and muddy bottoms in the oceans off Southern Australia on the edge of the continental shelf at depths of 20–820 m.
 It is most abundant at 110–180 m in the summer and 190–400 m in the winter.
 The seasonal movements generally follow temperature as it prefers 12–14 C. The full temperature range where the species can be seen appears to be 10–18 C.

 Description

 Lithograph of a male Pseudocarcinus gigas.